guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-3.md

   <em>The most delicious tortillas we had in the country!</em>
 </div>

 Parul bought a tote bag from the weavers on our way out.
 We headed to the van which ferried us to our next destination. **Chamula** was a different part of the land and, as was to be expected, the clothes of the people here changed to reflect the change in location.
-The town was much bigger than Zicantan.
-The people here also spoke Tsotsil but were much more conservative about their traditions than the people of Zicantan.
+The town was much bigger than Zinacantan.
+The people here also spoke Tsotsil but were much more conservative about their traditions than the people of Zinacantan.
 Cesar explained the various differences as we walked in front of the massive church and then took us inside, warning that the people here did not appreciate the camera so we had better put it away.
 It was an extremely surreal experience to walk in that church.
 The people had adopted the Christian God and saints but modified them to fit into their traditional belief.
 Candles burnt everywhere in the church and hay lined the floors.
 People sat chanting and shamans carried out rituals to heal the sick.
 The Vatican had tried interfering a few times to establish it's version of Christianity but the locals had violently repelled it away.

 <div class="postimg">
   <div class="grid">